-- Connect using a MySQL 5.7 client from 5.7.22 or lower to a MySQL 8.3 server account that authenticates with caching_sha2_password.
-This fails because the 5.7 client does not recognize the plugin.
-(This issue is addressed in MySQL 5.7 as of 5.7.23, when caching_sha2_password client side support was added to the MySQL client library and client programs.) - Connect using a MySQL 5.7 client to a pre-5.7 server account that authenticates with mysql_old_password.
+- Connect using a MySQL 5.7 client from 5.7.22 or lower to a MySQL 8.0 server account that authenticates with caching_sha2_password.
+This fails because the 5.7 client does not recognize the plugin, which was introduced in MySQL 8.0.
+(This issue is addressed in MySQL 5.7 as of 5.7.23, when caching_sha2_password client-side support was added to the MySQL client library and client programs.) - Connect using a MySQL 5.7 client to a pre-5.7 server account that authenticates with mysql_old_password.
 This fails for multiple reasons.
-First, such a connection requires --secure auth=0, which is no longer a supported option.
+First, such a connection requires -secure-auth=0, which is no longer a supported option.
 Even were it supported, the 5.7 client does not recognize the plugin because it was removed in MySQL 5.7. - Connect using a MySQL 5.7 client from a Community distribution to a MySQL 5.7 Enterprise server account that authenticates using one of the Enterprise-only LDAP authentication plugins.
 This fails because the Community client does not have access to the Enterprise plugin.